bartvbl/itslearning-dumper/README.md

 6. Surveys - Downloads all responses, and the It's Learning generated reports.
 7. Discussions - Downloads all threads, including most linked images.
 8. Online Tests - Download all answers submitted as a student.
+9. Projects.
+All content is dumped, although bulletin messages are not supported at this time.

 ## Running